top of page

 Horror as the Great Moral Equalizer

-We live in a world where a lot of bad people get away with a lot of terrible things.
-Horror — especially so-called “torture porn” — often flips that.
-In these stories, no sin goes unpunished.
-You cheat, you lie, you hurt someone — it comes back for you, fast and hard.
+We live in a world where many bad people get away with terrible acts.
+Horror — particularly so-called “torture porn” — often flips this narrative.
+No sin goes unpunished in these stories.
+Cheating, lying, and hurting someone comes back around, fast and hard.

 That’s not indulgence.
 That’s moral order through chaos.
-And if we’re being honest, sometimes it feels really good to see that happen.
-That’s why “Karma Porn” fits.
-It scratches that itch deep down where we want to believe that actions have consequences, even if the real world doesn’t always deliver.
+If we’re being honest, it sometimes feels really good to witness that justice.
+This is why “Karma Porn” fits.
+It scratches that deep-rooted itch where we yearn to believe that actions have consequences, even if the real world often fails to deliver on that promise.

 Final Thoughts